Spine Conditions

 You might be surprised to hear that we see a lot of patients who did not even realize they had an annular tear.
 Why?
 Because there are many different types of tears that can occur.

 It’s not unusual for annular tears to heal on their own.
-This is one reason why many people don’t realize they’ve had one before or simply thought it was a more common back pain problem
+This is one reason why many people don’t realize they’ve had one before or simply thought it was a more common back pain problem.

 On some occasions an annular tear may cause pain or disc damage which typically only occurs if the damaged disc touches a nerve root.